History of California before 1900: Juan Rodríguez Cabrillo

-Juan Rodríguez Cabrillo is believed to be the first European to explore the California coast.
-He was either of Portuguese or Spanish background, although his origins remain unclear.
+Juan Rodríguez Cabrillo was the first European to explore the California coast, with either a Portuguese or Spanish background.
 He was a soldier, crossbowman, and navigator who sailed for the Spanish Crown.
-Cabrillo led an expedition in two ships of his own design and construction from the west coast of what is now Mexico, setting out in late June 1542.
+He led an expedition in two ships of his own design and construction from the west coast of what is now Mexico, setting out in late June 1542.
 He landed on September 28 at San Diego Bay, claiming what he thought was the Island of California for Spain.
-Cabrillo named each of Californias' channel islands, which lie offshore from Baja California to northern California, as he passed them and claimed them for Spain.
+As he passed them, Cabrillo named and claimed each of Californias' channel islands, which lie offshore from Baja California to northern California.

-Cabrillo and his crew continued north and came ashore October 8 at San Pedro bay, later to become the Port of Los Angeles, which he originally named the bay of smoke (bahia de los fumos) due to the many cooking fires of the native Chumash Indians along the shore.
+Cabrillo and his crew continued north and came ashore October 8 at San Pedro Bay (later the site of the Port of Los Angeles).
 The expedition then continued north in an attempt to discover a supposed coastal route to the mainland of Asia.
 They sailed at least as far north as San Miguel Island and Cape Mendocino (north of San Francisco).
-Cabrillo died as the result of an accident during this voyage; the remainder of the expedition, which may have reached as far north as the Rogue River in today's southern Oregon, was led by Bartolomé Ferrer.
+Cabrillo died as the result of an accident during the voyage; Bartolomé Ferrer led the remainder of the expedition, which may have reached as far north as the Rogue River in today's southern Oregon.

-Cabrillo and his men found that there was essentially nothing for the Spanish to easily exploit in California, located at the extreme limits of exploration and trade from Spain.
-The expedition depicted the indigenous populations as living at a subsistence level, typically located in small rancherias of extended family groups of 100 to 150 people.
+The expedition found that there was essentially nothing for the Spanish to easily exploit in California, located at the extreme limits of exploration and trade from Spain.
+The indigenous populations were depicted as living at a subsistence level, typically located in small rancherias of extended family groups of 100 to 150 people.

 Opening of Spanish–Philippine trading route (1565)

-In 1565, the Spanish developed a trading route where they took gold and silver from the Americas and traded it for goods and spices from China and other Asian areas.
+In 1565, the Spanish developed a trading route in which they took gold and silver from the Americas and traded it for goods and spices from China and other Asian areas.
 The Spanish set up their main base in Manila in the Philippines.
 The trade with Mexico involved an annual passage of galleons.
-The Eastbound galleons first went north to about 40 degrees latitude and then turned east to use the westerly trade winds and currents.
-These galleons, after crossing most of the Pacific Ocean, would arrive off the California coast 60 to over 120 days later, near Cape Mendocino, about 300 mi north of San Francisco, at about 40 degrees N. latitude.
-They could then sail south down the California coast, utilizing the available winds and the south-flowing California Current, about 1 mi/hr (1.6 km/h).
-After sailing about 1500 mi south on they eventually reached their home port in Mexico.
-By 1700 the galleons' route turned south farther offshore and reached the California coast south of Point Conception.
-Often they did not land, because of the rugged, foggy coast, and they could not risk the treasure they carried.
+The eastbound galleons first went north to about 40 degrees latitude and then turned east to use the westerly trade winds and currents.
+These galleons, after crossing most of the Pacific Ocean, would arrive off the California coast 60 to over 120 days later, near Cape Mendocino, about 300 mi north of San Francisco, at about 40°N. They could then sail south down the California coast, utilizing the available winds and the south-flowing California Current, about 1 mi/hr (1.6 km/h).
+After sailing about 1500 mi south, they reached Mexico.
+By 1700, the galleons' route turned south farther offshore and reached the California coast south of Point Conception.
+Often they did not land because the rugged, foggy coast threatened the security of their treasure.